-ARTICLE 41 - PRINTING OF AGREEMENT
+ARTICLE 43 - PRINTING OF AGREEMENT

-The Union and the Employer desire every employee to be familiar with the provisions of this Agreement, and his/her obligations under it.
+The Union and the Employer desire every employee to be familiar with the provisions of this Agreement, and their obligations under it.
 For the term of this Collective Agreement, the Union shall print sufficient copies of the Agreement and the costs shall be shared equally between the parties.